hansojuhan/facegoop/notes.md

 4. Update #destroy to respond with a turbo stream to the button click

 5. Add post image to post page

+### Make your post able to be either a text OR a photo by using a polymorphic association

+Polymorphic association means that one model can belong to one or more other model with a single association.
+Basically, Post can be different things, such as text, photo, or something else in the future.

+To do this, other models need to be created for the content:
+1. TextContent (body:text)
+2. ImageContent (nothing, will add with ActiveStorage)

+Then, Post can be associated to these with has many posts as post content. post_content will be added to the posts table with polymorphic: :true.